JunchengDong0421/SakanaRM/README.md

 instances) to `YourClient()` in the code.
 9. Test if your clients are working fine.

-**Note**: CDN clients need to generate a random filename and request to store the paper as that particular filename.
-You can use the function *"random_filename"* in *SakanaRM/core/cdn_utils/utils.py* to make up the filename.
+**Note**: Storage clients need to generate a random filename and request to store the paper as that particular filename.
+You can use the function *"random_filename"* in *SakanaRM/core/storage_utils/utils.py* to make up the filename.
 For sending requests, you are recommended to use the library [Requests](https://requests.readthedocs.io/en/latest/) or the advanced version [Requests-HTML](https://requests.readthedocs.io/projects/requests-html/en/latest/).